AssetFetch/spec/spec.md

 # 4. HTTP Communication

 This section describes general instructions for all HTTP communication described in this specification.
+The term "HTTP communication" also always includes communication via HTTPS instead of plain HTTP.

 ## 4.1.
 Request payloads